 A table saw can be much more work than it’s worth when it comes to something like a flooring project.
 The same could be said for really any project that needs you to make several small cuts or to cut angles a lot.

-Technically, you can, but you won’t do it as safely.
-This is because you’re better able to hold your hands at a better distance with a miter saw.
-You’re also able to sustain better control.
+Technically, you can, but circular saws aren't as safe to use as you're operating free-hand.
+This is because you’re able to hold your hands at a better distance and can sustain better control.

 To use a circular saw, you would need to set up a straight edge or jig.
 In addition to that, you would also have to measure the angle.

-The DEWALT DW717 is another saw we didn't review that still gets a mention, as the DEWALT DW717 is almost identical, apart from the fact that it is limited in terms of its vertical capacity.
-This is an issue that the DEWALT DWS780 doesn't have.
+The DEWALT DWS779 is another saw we didn't review that still gets a mention, as the DEWALT DWS780 is almost identical, apart from the fact that it is limited in terms of its vertical capacity.
+This is an issue that the DEWALT DWS779 doesn't have.

-We hope you enjoyed reading this review of the best sliding miter saws, and please leave a reply if you have any further queries?
+We really hope you enjoyed reading this review, and please, leave a reply if you have any queries?